zeeamd/learn-terraform-aft-account-customizations/README.md

 - Rename sandbox dir to devaccone as per the account_customizations_name in aft-account-request
 - Any account specific customization to devaccone account will go through here
+- Any change to account customizations will not trigger the Code Pipeline
+- Goto Code Pipeline -> select relevant accounts customizations-pipeline -> Release Change